Geologic time scale: The advent of geochronometry

-Modern international geologic time scale
+Modern international geological time scale

 The establishment of the IUGS in 1961 and acceptance of the Commission on Stratigraphy (applied in 1965) to become a member commission of IUGS led to the founding of the ICS.
 One of the primary objectives of the ICS is "the establishment, publication and revision of the ICS International Chronostratigraphic Chart which is the standard, reference global Geological Time Scale to include the ratified Commission decisions".

 Following on from Holmes, several A Geological Time Scale books were published in 1982, 1989, 2004, 2008, 2012, 2016, and 2020.
 However, since 2013, the ICS has taken responsibility for producing and distributing the ICC citing the commercial nature, independent creation, and lack of oversight by the ICS on the prior published GTS versions (GTS books prior to 2013) although these versions were published in close association with the ICS.
 Subsequent Geologic Time Scale books (2016 and 2020) are commercial publications with no oversight from the ICS, and do not entirely conform to the chart produced by the ICS.
 The ICS produced GTS charts are versioned (year/month) beginning at v2013/01.
 At least one new version is published each year incorporating any changes ratified by the ICS since the prior version.

 Major proposed revisions to the ICC

 Proposed Anthropocene Series/Epoch

 First suggested in 2000, the Anthropocene is a proposed epoch/series for the most recent time in Earth's history.
-While still informal, it is a widely used term to denote the present geologic time interval, in which many conditions and processes on Earth are profoundly altered by human impact. the Anthropocene has not been ratified by the ICS; however, in May 2019 the Anthropocene Working Group voted in favour of submitting a formal proposal to the ICS for the establishment of the Anthropocene Series/Epoch.
-Nevertheless, the definition of the Anthropocene as a geologic time period rather than a geologic event remains controversial and difficult.
+While still informal, it is a widely used term to denote the present geologic time interval, in which many conditions and processes on Earth are profoundly altered by human impact.
+The definition of the Anthropocene as a geologic time period rather than a geologic event remains controversial and difficult.